RobDWaller/psr-jwt/README.md

 If you would like to retrieve the JSON Web Token from the request outside of the normal middleware authorisation flow you can use the request helper class.

-It allows you to retrive the token itself or just access the token's payload or header.
+It allows you to retrieve the token itself or just access the token's payload or header.

 ```php
 require 'vendor/autoload.php';